ching-wang/invoice-generator/USERSTORY.md

 - name
 - address
 - has many invoices
-- has many buyers
+- has many buyers through invoices

 ### Buyer

 - name
 - address
 - has many invoices
-- belongs to a user
+- belongs to a user through invoices

 ### Invoice

 - has many WorkItems
-- has many invoicePayment
 - has a invoice number
 - has a logo (Gravatar API maybe)
-- Invoice Data
+- Invoice Date
-- Due Data
+- Due Date
 - Notes

 ### Work Item